2025 British Open: Round four (last 16)

 The world number one Judd Trump (pictured in 2014) lost in the last 16 to Shaun Murphy.

 The world number 88 Heathcote defeated Davies 4–2 to reach the third ranking quarter-final of his career.
 After the match, Heathcote spoke about his mentoring relationship with former professional player Anthony Hamilton, who had retired at the end of the 2024–25 season after 34 years on tour.
 "I started practising with him because I felt I was always losing to those type of experienced players so I wanted to learn something from playing with him.
 I knew it was going to be torture, but I wanted to learn how to beat him," said Heathcote.
 Mann defeated Hawkins by the same score, reaching the quarter-finals of a full ranking event for the second time, having previously done so at the 2021 Northern Ireland Open.
-Higgins defeated Mertens 4–1.
+Higgins beat Mertens 4–1.

 Facing Trump, Murphy made a 131 break as he moved into a 3–1 lead.
-Trump tied the scores at 3–3, but Murphy won the deciding frame with a century break of 123.
+Trump tied the scores at 3–3, but Murphy won the deciding frame with a century of 123.
 "I must be in a very small club of players who have beaten [Robertson] and [Trump] on the same day," Murphy said after the match.
 "In a way it made my job easy today because I knew I needed to play at my best."
 Trump's defeat meant that he had failed to reach a semi-final thus far that season.
 The defending champion Selby whitewashed Chang in 58 minutes, while Williams made a highest break of 123 as he defeated Lei 4–1.
 Moody beat Carter in a decider, and McGill made a highest break of 105 as he defeated Xiao 4–2.